Kss2k/modsem/README.md

 summary(est4)
 ```

-## Interactionterms with more than two varaibles
+## Interactionterms with more than two variables
 ```
 m5 <- '
   # Outer Model